 My research addresses the chemical development of the early oceans and atmosphere, and the environmental context of early evolution.
 Field mapping studies are the starting point for more topical laboratory-based studies involving geochemical, paleontological, and geochronological techniques.
 My research is focused on the reconstruction of environmental conditions associated with the Cambrian radiation of animals in Oman, Namibia and Siberia.

-Some projects my former students have worked on include:
+Some projects my current students and post docs have worked on include:

 Context, Biogeochemistry, and Morphology of Diverse Microbial Mats, Little Ambergris Cay, Turks and Caicos